-6 Knowledge of the Code of Ethics and Principles of Professional Conduct of the Education Profession in Florida
+6 Knowledge of the Principles of Professional Conduct of the Education Profession in Florida

-- 1. Apply the Code of Ethics and Principles of Professional Conduct to professional and personal situations. - 2.
+- 1. Apply the Principles of Professional Conduct to professional and personal situations. - 2.
 Identify statutory grounds and procedures for disciplinary action, the penalties that can be imposed by the Educational Practices Commission against a certificate holder, and the appeals process available to the individual.